-Peter Blume: Nature and Metamorphosis is the first retrospective of the American modernist Peter Blume (1906-1992) since 1976.
-It includes 56 paintings and 103 drawings, revealing Blume’s central role in the development of American modernism and examining his impact on late 20th-century narrative painting.
+Peter Blume: Nature and Metamorphosis was the first retrospective of the American modernist Peter Blume (1906-1992) since 1976.
+It included 56 paintings and 103 drawings, revealing Blume’s central role in the development of American modernism and examining his impact on late 20th-century narrative painting.

 Throughout his career, Blume crafted elaborate allegories that dramatize the growth of cities, the creative process, cultural memory, political power, and regeneration.
 A consistent theme in his work is metamorphosis -- whether in nature, manifested in dreamlike imagery, or as a working method traced in the numerous drawings and studies he made for compositions.

 Blume was not a prolific painter but rather concentrated his efforts on a relatively small number of carefully conceived projects, each involving a long period of exploratory drawing.
 After 1930, Blume preferred to focus on ambitious, often large-scale, slowly developed paintings that explore multi-layered themes and express major concerns of the 20th century.
 Peter Blume: Nature and Metamorphosis featured sections that examined several major projects that occupied Blume over many years.
 Blume developed these large-scale, meticulously designed paintings by thinking through drawing.
 Each was preceded by dozens of working drawings in a wide range of media made with surprisingly diverse approaches.
 Through this process, Blume discovered the formal structure and iconographic content of his major works, including Tasso’s Oak (1957-60) and The Rock (1944-48).